Information for Patients

 Becoming a Patient

-To become a patient at the Immigrant and Refugee Pediatric Dental Clinic at the MCH, call and leave a message with Mme Solange Veloso at 514-412-4400 ext.
+To become a patient at the Immigrant and Refugee Pediatric Dental Clinic, call and leave a message with Solange Veloso at 514-412-4400 ext.
 23337 or 514-412-4479 and specify that you would like an appointment at the Student Dental Clinic.

-Preference is given to children younger than 10 years who do not benefit from Medicare (RAMQ) coverage, but children up to the age of 12 may receive treatment if space is available.
-Many refugees and new immigrants benefit from the services offered.
-Children with special needs due to medical or behavioral issues may be referred to the regular hospital clinic.
+Preference is given to children younger than 10 years who do not have Medicare (RAMQ) coverage, but children up to the age of 12 may receive treatment if space is available.
+Children with special needs due to medical or behavioral issues or a disability may be referred to the regular hospital clinic.

 It is the patient’s responsibility to keep scheduled appointments.
 If appointments are cancelled with 24 hours’ notice, no fee is charged to that patient.
 A $40 fee will be charged for last minute cancellations and patients that do not come to their appointment.

-*Please note that we did not move to the Glen site*
+*Please note that the clinic is not at the Glen site*

 Montreal Children's Hospital